TheBrodsky/TradeStrategySim/readme.md

 This is a simple program designed to simulate a specific trading strategy based on predefined rules and timeframes.
 The simulator models the behavior of signals and trades to evaluate the outcomes of a trading strategy over a given session.

+This was developed as a favor for someone else, and it only simulates 1 trading strategy.
+I would eventually like to learn more about trading and generalize this into a strategy modeling language.

 ## Overview

 The program operates by: